 All children should have the chance to experience the beauty of the natural world – to swim in a lake, paddle a canoe, sit by a campfire.
-Every year, almost 400 children and youth aged 9 - 16 attend two weeks of summer camp at the picturesque 88-acre camp near Perth.
+Every year, children and youth aged 9-16 attend two weeks of summer camp at our picturesque 88-acre camp near Perth.
 The skills learned year after year help build confidence, resilience and optimism.

 Skills Through Arts and Recreation (STAR) programs engage children and youth aged 6-17 in activities that include opportunities to participate in a variety of experiences.
 After-school and weekend programs like art, soccer, cooking and music are offered at three local community centres.

 Our Leaders in Training (LIT) program offers opportunities for youth aged 13-18 to meet in a safe space that promotes positive social learning with trained mentors, and encourages meaningful goal setting to help each participant realize personal success.

 Transformative Recreation® is our unique way to engage kids in having fun, but also a powerful way to help them develop the values & skills that will help them to change the way they look at themselves, their relationships & the world around them.